Woodard v. Navient Solutions, LLC et al.

 Navient will refund to you all or a portion of any amounts identified in the Damages column on Exhibit 1 that were paid to Navient by you.
 Navient will not repay to you any portion of the amounts in the Damages column on Exhibit 1 that were paid to Navient by any co-borrower.

-To obtain this benefit under the settlement, you must submit a Claim Form, under penalty of perjury, identifying the portion of the amount in the Damages column of Exhibit 1 that was paid to Navient by you and not by any co-borrower.
-The Claim Form must be submitted to the Settlement Administrator by no later than November 13, 2023.
-The Claim Form can be submitted electronically by visiting www.WoodardVNavient.com or can be mailed to the Settlement Administrator at:
+To obtain this benefit under the Settlement, you must have submitted a Claim Form under penalty of perjury, identifying the portion of the amount in the Damages column of Exhibit 1 that was paid to Navient by you and not by any co-borrower.
+The Claim Form must have been submitted to the Settlement Administrator by no later than November 13, 2023.

-PLEASE NOTE: By signing the Claim Form, you are attesting, under penalty of perjury, that the information contained in the form is true and correct.
+PLEASE NOTE: By signing the Claim Form, you attested, under penalty of perjury, that the information contained in the form is true and correct.
 Intentionally or knowingly providing false information in the Claim Form could constitute a federal crime and could subject you to criminal or civil penalties.

 • The Bankruptcy Court has designated the lawyers listed below to represent you and other Class Members.
 These lawyers are called “Class Counsel.”
 Class Counsel may apply to the District Court for an award of attorneys’ fees and for the reimbursement of out-of-pocket expenses that they have paid in pursuit of this Lawsuit.
 Any amount of attorneys’ fees and case expenses approved by the District Court will be paid out of the Settlement Fund and will reduce the amount available to pay to Class Members who submit Claim Forms.